otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    * Securely erases `i`.
 1. Calculates the Prekey MAC key: `prekey_mac_k = KDF(usagePreMACKey, SK, 64)`.
 1. Creates a message (`msg`):
-   1. If she wants to publish a Client Profile, Prekey Profiles, and/or Prekey Messages, she creates a "Prekey Publication message", as defined in [Prekey Publication Message](#prekey-publication-message) section.
+   1. If she wants to publish a Client Profile, a Prekey Profile, and/or Prekey Messages, she creates a "Prekey Publication message", as defined in [Prekey Publication Message](#prekey-publication-message) section.
    1. If she wants to ask for storage information, she creates a "Storage